MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## Install the QDK extension

 To use the QDK in Visual Studio Code, install the [QDK extension](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode).
 You can also use the QDK in [VS Code for the Web](https://vscode.dev/quantum) without installing the extension, but you won't have all the features of VS Code Desktop.
-For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).
+For more information, see [Different ways to run Q# programs](xref:microsoft.quantum.qsharp-ways-to-work).

 > [!NOTE]
 > If you used previous versions of the QDK, run `python -m pip uninstall qsharp qsharp-core qsharp-chemistry azure-quantum` to avoid package version conflicts.